-The student bears the responsibility of notifying the Campus Director of a disability prior to signing a student enrolment agreement.
-Once the student identifies the specific academic accommodations, auxiliary aids and/or services and discusses them with the Campus Director or his/her delegate, the student will be asked to provide the Director with appropriate documentation to support the request.
-This documentation from an appropriate professional should reflect the student's present level of disability and how the disability reflects the student's needs in the school's setting.
+The student bears the responsibility of notifying the Campus Director of a disability upon admission.
+Once the student identifies the specific academic accommodations, auxiliary aids and/or services and discusses them with the Campus Director, the student will be asked to provide the Director with appropriate documentation to support the request.
+This documentation from an appropriate professional, should reflect the student's present level of disability and how the disability reflects the student's needs in the school's setting.

 The Director has discretion to determine what type of professional documentation is necessary, and this may vary depending on the nature and extent of the disability and the accommodation, auxiliary aid and/or services requested.
 In the event the Director or designee thinks it is appropriate to obtain a second professional opinion concerning the nature and extent of the disability, the College will bear the cost of obtaining that second opinion not covered by the third party payer.

 The Director will promptly evaluate the request for accommodation once the documentation is received.
 Appropriate accommodations, auxiliary aids and/or services are determined following an individualized assessment of each request and discussion between the student and the Campus Director.

-The Director, in consultation with the Student Relations Office, will consider the following factors in determining appropriate accommodations, auxiliary aids and/or services:
+The Director, in consultation with regional leadership, will consider the following factors in determining appropriate accommodations, auxiliary aids and/or services:

-- The nature of the student's disability. - Accommodations, auxiliary aids and/or services that have worked for that student in the past. - Whether the requested accommodations, auxiliary aids and/or services will allow the student effectively to access and participate in the course or program. - Whether the requested accommodation, auxiliary aids and/or services will alter the essential requirements of the course or program. - The school is not required to alter or modify a course or program to the extent that it changes the fundamental nature of that course or program.
+- The nature of the student's disability. - Accommodations, auxiliary aids and/or services that have worked for that student in the past. - Whether the requested accommodations, auxiliary aid and/or services will allow the student effectively to access and participate in the course or program. - Whether the requested accommodation, auxiliary aids and/or services will alter the essential requirements of the course or program. - The College is not required to alter or modify a course or program to the extent that it changes the fundamental nature of that course or program.

-The Campus Director or his/her delegate receiving the request for an accommodation, auxiliary aid or service shall provide the student who made the request with written notification of the determination of the request (along with the effective date of any accommodation, auxiliary aid and/or service) within a reasonable time period.
-If a situation should arise where the Director needs additional time to assess a request or in providing accommodation, auxiliary aid and/or service, he or she will provide the student with written notification of the status of the request and the proposed date of determination.
+The Campus Director receiving the request for an accommodation, auxiliary aid or service shall provide the student who made the request with written notification of the determination of the request (along with the effective date of any accommodation, auxiliary aid and/or service) within a reasonable time period.

+If a situation should arise where the Campus Director needs additional time to assess a request or in providing accommodation, auxiliary aid and/or service, he or she will provide the student with written notification of the status of the request and the proposed date of determination.

-Attendance
+Attendance Policy